paulcpederson/blog/contents/articles/make-your-own-heroku/index.md

 ## 4. Configure the DNS

 To get your domain to point to your new droplet, you need to change the DNS records.
-Just go to the page to edit "All Host Records"  (in Namecheap: My Account > Manage Domains > Modify Domain > All Host Records) and use the following host name and subdomain settings:
+Just go to the page to edit "All Host Records", in Namecheap that can be found at:  * My Account > Manage Domains > Modify Domain > All Host Records*.
+Use the following host name and subdomain settings:

 | HOST NAME | IP ADDRESS/URL | RECORD TYPE | MX PREF | TTL |
 | --- | --- | --- | --- | --- |